iomullony/Credit-Cards/README.md

 Can only identify American Express, Mastercard and VISA.

-Project from Hardvard course CS50 Introduction to Computer Science.
+Project from Harvard course CS50 Introduction to Computer Science.